Inventsable/bombino-commands/README.md

 ### `npm run typescript`:

+> Not yet made, thinking about it

 - Prompts the user if they want to configure the current panel for instant Typescript support
 - If yes, locate the target directory, select any apps, then automate the process of downloading the npm package and creating `tsconfig` files for you, prompting the user to manually run `tsc: watch` afterward.

 ### `npm run inject`:

+> Not yet made, thinking about it

 - Prompts the user if they want to inject Adobe-specific files into the current directory, such as `/CSXS/manifest.xml`, `CSInterface.js`, or `.debug`

 ### `npm run sign`:

+> 🚩 This command only works if ZXPSignCmd.exe is located in the parent folder (eg .../cep/extensions/)

 - Duplicate and "stage" an extension folder to a temporary location, removing any hidden files or folders to ensure the certificate doesn't silently fail
 - Generate a temporary certificate